 1 lb organic collard greens, cleaned

-1 tsp. salt, black pepper, & garlic powder
+1 teaspoon. salt, black pepper, & garlic powder

 4 servings of old-fashioned grits